JetBrains/ring-ui/rfc/RG-2542-Reinvent-Table-Component.md

 }
 ```

+### Main use case examples

 #### Example 1: Row Selection via Checkbox or Row Click

 This example allows selecting a row either by a checkbox or by clicking on the row.

-`TableSelection` is not required by `Table`.
-It is an independent utility class for tracking selection state on the client, importable from `@jetbrains/ring-ui/global/table-selection`.
-Any selection management approach works.
+This example uses `TableSelection` (see the new utils section above) for selection state management, but any approach works — including, for example, storing an `isSelected` flag directly on data items.

 ```tsx
 const [data] = useState([